axiaoxin/my-vimrc/readme.md

 ===============
 This project is extracted from [my dot files](https://github.com/axiaoxin/mac-dotfiles)

-This VIM settings is for Python programmers on Mac OSX.
+This VIM settings is for Python programmers on Mac OSX, may be you will write some html, css, js, Markdown, NodeJS and Clojure.
 It use Vundle to manage the plugins.

 ###VIM Version